 In Thailand, massage is very popular and affordable.
 But hardly anyone talks about scientific observations.

 People are quite content with expressing their feelings about their experiences.
-It is all less clinical, more exposed and public, more social, and less serious.
+It is all less clinical, more out in the open and public, more social, and less serious.

 You might see a row of massage mats lined up right next to each other on the sidewalk in the middle of a busy market.
 Thai Massage therapists and clients often interact socially, chatting about the weather, their family, and their lives.